zachgoll/microservices-architecture-example/README.md

 2. Microservice #2 - Game
     * Play game - Once authenticated, user can play a simple game
     * See game results history - Every time the user plays the game, a new record is entered into the database with their score
+3. Front-End User Interface
+    * Controls the interactive Javascript functionality of the application
+    * Brings together the two microservices into a **single user experience**.

+You will notice that the design of each microservice resembles the [layered architecture](https://github.com/zachgoll/layered-architecture-example-app) that I previously covered.
+This is where software architecture and design patterns become confusing to the novice.
+Sometimes you will find one architecture built behind the door of another architecture.

 ### Microservice #1 - User Authentication (http://localhost:8081)